Rzi98/FIVES-champions/README.md

 - We would also like to credit <a href="https://github.com/SKEW002/MiroMyro">MiroMyro</a> repository for giving us the inspiration to write our program in a state machine manner.
 It is a very efficient way to write code and debug.
 Our file names may look similar but they have been heavily modified to suit our robot design and algorithms.

-- We would also like to give a shoutout to <a href="https://github.com/Pokealimit/MA4012-Competition">Pioneer Roller Team</a> repository for giving us the inspiration to use the rubber band roller design and the panaromic scan strategy.
+- We would also like to give a shoutout to <a href="https://github.com/Pokealimit/MA4012-Competition">Roller Team</a> repository for giving us the inspiration to use the rubber band roller design and the panaromic scan strategy.